 - Mood and Stress Support (ref)*

-- May improve athletic performance (ref)*
+- Supports fitness and athletic performance (ref)*

 Smart PS™ Mode of Action